Went to a new Shanghai restaurant in town. Order the shanghai fried noodles. It’s expensive. I know there are many recipes website to browse.

 Next add 1 Tbs oil, fry carrots, cabbages, fungus, cook until soften for about 5 minutes.
 Then break up Udon gently with hands and add them to the wok.

 Now add both soy sauces, vinegar and sugar.
-Let it simmer for about 2 minutes.
-Stir together until the noodles get an even, brown colour for about 5 minutes.
+Stir together until the noodles get an even, brown colour.
 I prefer my noodles light brown colour.
 Season with salt and pepper to taste.
 Serve hot with cut red chilli if you are chilli eaters!!!!!

 Note: If you cannot find Japanese Udon, substitute with yellow noodles.
 You may add green leafy vegetables such as bok choy or choy sum.
 If you’re not seeing the colour you want, add a little more of dark soy sauce.